Faishal1/user-role-task/README.md

 nodemon - nodemon is a tool that helps develop node.js based applications by automatically restarting the node application when file changes in the directory are detected

 # Request
- optional not required for creating the first user
+role (optional) not required for creating the first user

 ```sh
 {